 - The defect was the “proximate cause” of the injury or death.

 Product injuries range from electrocution, saw injuries, and car crash injuries to medication side effects or even death.
-If you believe that an injury or death has occurred as a result of a product defect, call us for a free consultation to discuss your case.
+If you believe that an injury or death has occurred due to a product defect, call us for a free consultation to discuss your case.

-Although any product that causes injury might be found defective, some products have already been identified as potentially defective.
-If you have been harmed by any of the following products, you should contact us to find out if you might be owed money.
+Although any product that causes injury might be found defective, some products have already been identified as potentially faulty.
+If any of the following products have harmed you, contact us to determine if you might be owed money.

 - Avandia: The Food and Drug Administration has publically linked this prescription drug with at least 100,000 heart attacks.
 Thousands of people have now sued the manufacturer, GlaxoSmithKline, and the U.S. Department of Justice has won $3 Billion from the company for failing to warn patients of the drug’s risks.